hashicorp/field-workshops-terraform/docs/slides/multi-cloud/hcp-terraform/tf-basics/index.md

 - Modify the prefix variable to change tags
 - Run ```terraform plan``` and ```terraform apply```
-- Review the new state file version in Terraform cloud
+- Review the new state file version in HCP Terraform
-- Change execution mode to **remote** to have the plan and apply run in Terraform Cloud
+- Change execution mode to **remote** to have the plan and apply run in HCP Terraform
-- Transfer AWS credentials and other required varaibles to Terraform Cloud
+- Transfer AWS credentials and other required varaibles to HCP Terraform
-- Run ```terraform plan``` and ```terraform apply``` to perform the run from Terraform Cloud
+- Run ```terraform plan``` and ```terraform apply``` to perform the run from HCP Terraform